Exclusive: Hyundai plans to shift some small car output to Mexico next year - sources

 He also said Kia plans to build its Rio subcompact at the Mexican factory, which is set to begin operating in May with production of the Forte compact.

-The sources declined to be identified because they were not authorized to speak on the matter publicly.
+The sources declined to be identified because they were not authorised to speak on the matter publicly.

 In an emailed response to Reuters' inquiries, Hyundai said it is considering building Hyundai vehicles at Kia's Mexican factory but nothing has been decided.